Cryptosporidiosis: Transfer

 Cases of cryptosporidiosis can occur even in cities that have a properly decontaminated water supply.
 In a city with clean water, it may be that cases of cryptosporidiosis have other origins.
 Testing of water, as well as epidemiological study, is necessary to determine the sources of specific infections.
-Cryptosporidium is causing serious illness more frequently in immunocompromised than in apparently healthy individuals.
+Cryptosporidium causes serious illness more frequently in immunocompromised than in apparently healthy individuals.
 It may chronically sicken some children, as well as adults who are exposed and immunocompromised.
 A subset of the immunocompromised population is people with AIDS.
 Some sexual behaviors can transmit the parasite.